Wöhler BASF Young Talent Award

 Wöhler-BASF Young Talent Award

-The Wöhler-BASF Young Talent Prize is awarded to young scientists with a doctorate for outstanding, independent scientific work in the field of inorganic chemistry.
-This work is said to have been completed within the first six years since the start of independent research.
+The Wöhler-BASF Young Scientist Prize is awarded to young scientists with doctorates for outstanding, independent scientific work in the field of inorganic chemistry.
+This work is said to have been completed within the first six years since the independent research began.

-The prize is endowed with 5000 euros and is supported by BASF.
-It is advertised every two years and usually awarded during the lecture conference for inorganic chemistry.
+The prize is endowed with 5,000 euros and is supported by BASF.
+It is advertised every two years and is usually awarded as part of the lecture conference for inorganic chemistry.

 awardee